 Newly single Marc tries to start a no-strings sexual relationship with a sex buddy from years ago.
 He reasons that a less emotional attachment is exactly what he needs but soon learns that it's easier said than done.

 Marc is dealing with the finality of his relationship with Jen but is sidetracked by his missing cat, Boomer.
 He goes door to door through his neighborhood, looking for his cat, while at the same time learning how his neighbors deal with loss.

 Marc's mom comes to visit.
-He wants to avoid her, and pawns her off on a friend's Dad.
-The plan backfires when the older couple hit it off too well, and Marc has to parent his mom through an STD scare.
-Ironically, this brings them closer.
+He wants to avoid her and pawns her off on a friend's Dad.
+The plan backfires when the older couple hit it off too well and Marc has to parent his Mom through an STD scare.

 Marc and Jen enter couples therapy with married therapists but instead of helping, it exacerbates their issues.
 After Marc feels wronged by the therapists, he ends up putting a dent in their "perfect" relationship.

 Marc is annoyed that none of his old pals can hang anymore on a regular basis.
 Although after bonding with Ray Romano, Marc pursues a friendship, ignoring Kyle's warnings that Romano is on a different level.

 Marc is happy things are going well in his professional and personal life but becomes his own worst enemy as he sabotages a guest spot on ``Talking Dead'' and ruins a relationship.

 This Season Pass includes all current episodes and will include future episodes after broadcast date as they become available.
 The show explores a fictionalized version of Marc's life, his relationships, and his career, including his incredibly popular WTF podcast, which features conversations Marc conducts with celebrities and fellow comedians.
 Neurosis intact, Maron is uniquely fascinating, absolutely compelling and brutally funny.